EbolaEmperor/Introduction-to-OT/talk.md

 The figures show how the iteration works.
 At the begining, the matrix $P$ doesn't even satisfy marginal conditions.
 But as the iteration runs, we can see the matrix $P$ is converging to the optimal one.

 It's a fast algorithm.
-Altschuler and his collaborators prove that the computational complexity is near-linear to the reciprocal of $\varepsilon$.
+Altschuler and his collaborators prove that the computational complexity is near-linear with respect to the reciprocal of $\varepsilon$.

 However, Sinkhorn iteration suffers numerical overflow when $\varepsilon$ is too small.
 The reason is some elements of the matrix $K$ may be too small to be a floating point number.
 To avoid this, we can compute the iteration in the log-domain.
 We don't discuss details today.